 Criminal Skills – Instructions to promote and encourage or provide the skills to commit illegal or criminal activities.
-Dating and Introduction Services – Online dating agencies etc.
+Dating and Introduction Services – Such as online dating agencies.

 Drugs – Sites that provide information on the purchase and use of illegal or recreational drugs.

-Extreme or Obscene – These sites are typically extremely violent, gory or horrific in nature and may be related to sex, bodily functions, obscenity or perverse activities, terrorism, radical ideas etc.
+Extreme or Obscene – These sites are typically extremely violent, gory or horrific in nature and may be related to sex, bodily functions, obscenity or perverse activities, terrorism, and radical ideas.

 Games – Unless of educational value.